squirtle-squadron/cms/README.md

 [Deployed Front end URL](https://squirtle-squadron.github.io/cms/#)

 ---
+# Directions:
+ 1) Fork and Clone repository
+ 2) Npm install for dependencies

+---
 # Description:
   Our application is a both place for a user to create their own content blog about whatever they want.
 As well as if they're feeling a bit more adventurous